Low SNR Capacity of Keyhole MIMO Channel in Nakagami-m Fading With Full CSI: Low-SNR Capacity of the Keyhole MIMO Channel with Perfect Channel knowledge at both Transmitter and Receiver

 Accordingly, the power constraint~\eqref{eq:power_const_a} in terms of $\boldsymbol{\mu}$ becomes

 Note that $\mu_0:= {\lambda}_0/\left(b_t b_r \right)$.
 It is easy to verify from~\eqref{eq:cutoff1} that as $\textrm{SNR} \to 0$, the threshold $\mu_0 \to \infty$.
-The low-SNR asymptotic capacity formula is stated next. \begin{theorem} For the keyhole MIMO channel with perfect CSI-T and CSI-R as described by~\eqref{eq:sys_model} and subjected to i.i.d.
-Nakagami-$m$ fadings with parameters $(m_t,\Omega_t)$ and $(m_r,\Omega_r)$ for the transmitter-to-keyhole and keyhole-to-receiver side respectively, the low-SNR capacity is given by:
+The low-SNR asymptotic capacity formula is stated next. \begin{theorem} For the keyhole MIMO channel with perfect instantaneous channel knowledge at the transmitter and receiver as described by~\eqref{eq:sys_model} and subjected to IID Nakagami-$m$ fadings with parameters $(m_t,\Omega_t)$ and $(m_r,\Omega_r)$ for the transmitter-to-keyhole and keyhole-to-receiver side respectively, the low-SNR capacity is given by